My Life on Rye

 Commissioned by At Large magazine | Told in weekly serialization

-In the wake of his failed marriage, a former artist / rising executive haphazardly pursues forgotten passions, unexpected alliances, and bottle after bottle.
+In the wake of his failed marriage, a former artist / rising executive hunts down forgotten passions, unexpected alliances, and bottle after bottle.
 Even as the costs-benefits of numbing himself come into startling focus, he feels alive for the first time in years — navigating a mad dance that leads him from the financial depths of Manhattan to the lilting lights of a foreign city.